On Seshadri constants of non-simple abelian varieties: Introduction

-\end{corollary} Apart form the above, we also prove the following theorem. \begin{theorem} Let $(A,L)$ be a polarized abelian variety of dimension $n$.
+Apart from the above, we also prove the following theorem. \begin{theorem} Let $(A,L)$ be a polarized abelian variety of dimension $n$.
 Fix a positive real number $a$.
 Let $D$ be an abelian divisor in $A$ such that